Psalms For Life

 A cry in the dark

-We live amid the stark daily realities of sickness, grief and death, which put peace and security finally beyond our control.
+We live amid the stark daily realities of sickness, grief and death, which often put peace and security beyond our control.
 But what if God is behind such problems?
 Then he’s also the solution.
 Our only hope.

 A David psalm.

-1 Don’t rebuke me in anger, YHWH
+1 Don’t rebuke me in your anger, YHWH

 or punish me in your wrath.